 Certain house styles make some areas very distinctive.
 Perhaps certain streets within the area have certain types of houses or architecture that make them unique.
 Perhaps the houses are painted in bright colours like Bo Kapp in Cape Town, or all the houses have Tudor-style facades like Tudor Road in London.

 I have a separate post you can check out if you want some inspiration on how to sketch architecture.

 I love drawing cars.
-I find it easier to sketch a car full of character, like an old VW Beetle or Morris Minor.
-Try capturing cars from fun or exaggerated perspective like the urban sketcher, Lapin.
+I find it easier to sketch a car with character, like an old VW Beetle or Morris Minor.
+Try capturing cars from a fun or exaggerated perspective like the urban sketcher, Lapin.
 Get down low and sketch from one corner for example.

 For more examples of urban sketching cars, I have an entire post on the subject.